Baldwin I of Guînes: Biography

-Baldwin was the son of Eustace of Guînes and Susanna of Gherminis.
+Baldwin was the son of Manasses I of Guînes.
+His mother's name is unknown.
 He succeeded his father around 1065.
 That year he was present at the court of king Philip I of France, when the king approved the charter of Hasnon abbey.

 In 1070, Baldwin took the side of Robert I, Count of Flanders, younger brother of Baldwin VI of Flanders, against Richilde, Countess of Hainaut and her son, Arnulf, pretender to the County of Flanders, in the war for Flanders.
 He was present at the battle of Cassel and Broqueroies.

 In 1079, he made the pilgrimage to Santiago de Compostela with Enguerrand, Lord of Lillers.
 On his return, Baldwin fell ill and was very well cared for at the Abbey of Saint-Sauveur de Charroux.
 As a reward, they both offered to create monasteries attached to their fiefs.
 Enguerrand founded the Abbey of Ham-en-Artois (near Lillers), while Baldwin founded Andres Abbey.

 Baldwin died c.
 1090 and was buried in the chapel of Andres Abbey.